Bert Milliner: Death and replacement

 Labor immediately expelled Field from the party because he accepted an appointment contrary to its wishes.
 Labor challenged his appointment in the High Court, arguing that he was still technically employed by the Queensland Public Service (an office of profit under the Crown) at the time of his acceptance of the appointment because he had resigned, but without giving the required two weeks' notice.
 Consequently, Field was on leave from the Senate for all but a few days of his term.
-The death of Milner and his replacement by Field was one of the factors that enabled the Senate to block the Whitlam government's supply bills, which in turn led to the government's dismissal.
+The death of Milliner and his replacement by Field was one of the factors that enabled the Senate to block the Whitlam government's supply bills, which in turn led to the government's dismissal.

 Milliner's son Glen was a member of the Legislative Assembly of Queensland from 1977 to 1998.